petrvanblokland/TYPETR-Bitcount/FONTLOG.md

 -------------------

 This file provides detailed information on the Bitcount font software.
 This information should be distributed along with the Bitcount fonts and any derivative works.

 Basic Font Information
 --------------------------

-Bitcount is a pixel typeface, that comes in three types: grid, mono and prop.
+Bitcount is a pixel typeface, that comes in three types: *grid*, *mono* and *prop*, and each in two flavours *double* and *single*.
 See more about using and editing Bitcount in the [docs](/documentation).